 The Request for Cross (RFC) facility is a trading mechanism used to submit a committed cross trade to an open auction for possible price improvement.
 RFC allows members to attain best execution and cross trades both above and below Large-In-Scale threshold.
+RFC, under the client priority algorithm, should be positioned as a dedicated facility for the Client flow execution with a guarantee of full execution and conformity with the best-exec requirement from MiFID II.

-RFC can be submitted in Outright Contracts as well as in any type of Exchange supported strategies, including delta-neutrals.
+RFC can be submitted in Outrights Contracts as well as in any type of Exchange supported strategies, including delta-neutrals.